microsoft/playwright/docs/src/api/class-page.md

 Maximum wait time in milliseconds, defaults to 30 seconds, pass `0` to disable the timeout.
 The default value can be changed by using the [`method: Page.setDefaultTimeout`] method.

+## async method: Page.waitForRequestFinished
+* langs: java, python, csharp
+  - alias-python: expect_request_finished
+  - alias-csharp: RunAndWaitForRequestFinished
+- returns: <[Request]>

+Performs action and waits for a [Request] to finish loading.
+If predicate is provided, it passes [Request] value into the `predicate` function and waits for `predicate(request)` to return a truthy value.
+Will throw an error if the page is closed before the [`event: Page.requestFinished`] event is fired.

+### option: Page.waitForRequestFinished.predicate =
+- `predicate` <[function]\([Request]\):[boolean]>

+Receives the [ConsoleMessage] object and resolves to truthy value when the waiting should resolve.

+### option: Page.waitForRequestFinished.timeout = %%-wait-for-event-timeout-%%

 ## async method: Page.waitForResponse
 * langs:
   * alias-python: expect_response
+  * alias-csharp: RunAndWaitForResponse
 - returns: <[Response]>

 Returns the matched response.
 See [waiting for event](./events.md#waiting-for-event) for more details about events.